ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/how-to-enable-hwrt-on-lumen-for-android-devices/4-how-to-enable-hw-rt.md

    r.RayTracing.AllowInline=1
    ```

-Now your Lumen-powered application is ready to dazzle with hardware-accelerated ray tracing!
+Now your Lumen powered application is ready to dazzle with hardware-accelerated ray tracing!